rpat9/me/README.md

 ## ChatGPT responded with:
 As an AI, I don't have personal information such as a name, job title, or hobbies.
 However, I can create a template based on your request.
-You can fill in your personal details where necessary.
+You can fill in your details where necessary.
 Below is a basic HTML and CSS code to create a webpage introducing
 yourself:
 ```
 <!DOCTYPE html>